RSS About

 Initialize and use the envelope

-For that matter, the envelope’s state machine’s properties also need to be initialized whenever the NR12 or NR22 register is written to, as we need to parse an 8-bit value into two integers and a boolean.
+For that matter, the envelope object’s properties also need to be initialized whenever the NR12 or NR22 register is written to, as we need to parse an 8-bit value into two integers and a boolean.
 We can use the exact same idea and add another new method to the SquareWave type:

 // SetNRx2 is called whenever the value in NR12 or NR22 was changed, so that we